evancz/guide.elm-lang.org/book/types/type_aliases.md

   String.length user.bio > 80
 ```

-That would be `{ name : String, bio : String } -> Bool` without the type annotation. **The main point of type aliases is to help us write shorter and clearer type annotations.** This becomes more important as your application grows.
+That would be `{ name : String, bio : String } -> Bool` without the type alias. **The main point of type aliases is to help us write shorter and clearer type annotations.** This becomes more important as your application grows.
 Say we have a `updateBio` function:

 ```elm
 updateBio : String -> User -> User